Refactoring with Hexagonal Rails

 As usual with architectural considerations, I'd recommend this refactoring is applied with care.
 Its suitability depends on the context in which you find yourself.
 If overused it could complicate and obfuscate your code rather than making it easier to understand.

-While I really like how this approach has impacted my code's design, it's still early days and the jury should still be out.
-This write up isn't intended to serve as hard and fast advice; I'm just sharing where my experiments have lead me.
+While I really like how this approach has impacted my code's design, this write up isn't intended to serve as hard and fast advice.
+I'm just sharing where my experiments have led me.